thoughtbot/maintaining-open-source-projects/book/05-documentation.md

 times to all editors.
 Document the wiki guidelines in the wiki itself and point people to them.

-You will want to curate it as much as you do the code and its documentation, with the frequency that makes the most sense to you and your community.
+You will want to curate it as much as you do the code and its documentation, with a frequency that makes the most sense to you and your community.
 Make sure to set the right expectations of relevance for the wiki, so users know how much to rely on it, and feel comfortable editing it when they know it is not up to date.

 ---

 Technical writing is still writing.
-As if you were writing an essay or blog post, you should strive to grab the attention of your reader early.
-Don’t make your users think more than they need, onboard them instead with a great landing page.
+As if you were writing an essay or blog post, you should strive to grab the attention of your reader early on.
+Don’t make your users think more than they need, onboard them instead with a great landing page and subsequent documentation.